gzachariadis/Python.Challenges/README.md

 ## FAQ

-## Why the scripts doesn't pull challenge descriptions?
+### Why aren't challenge descriptions automatically pulled from APIs?

 <i align="justify">I prefer to write my own descriptions to any challenges for several reasons; The clarity of my own thoughts for one, gives me a more familiar feel.
 I find most author's descriptions are lacking in that same clarity.</i>